Minnesota Democratic Party: Post-Statehood

+After 1900

+The fusion of Populists, German and Irish Catholics, progressives, and urban laborers brought victory to John Albert Johnson in 1904.
+Governor Johnson would be a candidate for the Democratic National Convention in 1908, but lost to William Jennings Bryan.
+His administration championed progressive reform, but he would die in 1909, after being reelected for a third term.
+During the Taft Administration and into the 1910s, Democrats began to see significant defections to Socialist Party candidates (between 1903-1913 Public Ownership Party).
+In 1914, Congressman Winfield Scott Hammond was elected governor, but died the following year.
+He was succeeded by Republican Joseph A. A. Burnquist, as lieutenant governors were then elected on a separate ticket.

 Following the establishment of the Farmer-Labor Party in 1918, the Minnesota Democratic Party was relegated to third party status, as the Farmer-Laborites became the primary opposition to the Republicans.

+Rise of the Farmer-Labor Party

+For much of the 1920s, Farmer-Labor and Democratic candidates split the vote, allowing Republicans to dominate all state offices.
+In the midst of the Great Depression, then-Hennepin County Attorney Floyd B. Olson won the 1930 Gubernatorial Election.
+Democratic strength was relegated to German-Catholic areas like Scott County and Le Sueur County, and Stearns County and Morrison County in Central Minnesota.
+In the 1930 Senate Election, Democratic candidate Einar Hoidale would narrowly lose to incumbent Thomas Schall.
+Hoidale would be the party's highest vote getter in the at-large congressional elections in 1932.

 During the 1930s, a political alliance between Minnesota Governor Floyd B. Olson and President Franklin D. Roosevelt bred closer cooperation between the Farmer-Laborites and the Democrats.
 With a large backing from Farmer-Laborites, Roosevelt became the first Democrat ever to win Minnesota's electoral votes in 1932, and went on to win the state in each of his re-election bids.
 In the 1936 gubernatorial election the Democratic Party opted not to run its own candidate for Governor, endorsing Farmer-Labor candidate Elmer Austin Benson instead.

 After the Farmer-Laborites' spectacular fall from power in the 1938 general election, there was increasing pressure from the national Democratic Party for a merger between the Minnesota Democratic Party and the Farmer-Labor Party.
 In spite of substantial minorities in both parties continuing to oppose merging, the majority in the Farmer-Labor Party led by former Governor Benson and the slim majority of the Minnesota Democratic Party led by future Vice President Hubert H. Humphrey ultimately concluded such a merger in 1944, creating the Minnesota Democratic-Farmer-Labor Party.